Wer-Wolf/i8kutils/README.md

 PREREQUISITE
 ============

-The i8kmon depends on Tcl and the logger module in tcllib, which may not installed by default on your system.
+i8kutils depends on Tcl and the logger module in tcllib, which may not installed by default on your system.
 You can install them depending on your distro.